Flyboat: 12th-century galleys

-Not related to this vessel are the fleet of war galleys that were referred to as flyboats by Richard the Lionheart developed in the 12th century.
-They were of Viking longship design made for speed and riverine warfare.
-They were tested in a port at Les Andelys under the protection of his new castle there.
-These boats were on the Seine River and from the towns of Portsmouth to Rouen.
+What might be seen as a prototype of the flyboat was the fleet of war galleys that were developed by Richard the Lionheart in the 12th century.
+They were similar to Viking longship design and were created for fast movement and riverine warfare, and were stationed from Portsmouth to Rouen to Les Andelys and other points along the Seine.

 UK canal boats

 Planing vessels

 An "express boat" service was started on the Glasgow, Paisley and Ardrossan Canal in 1830.
 One of its employees, William Houston, was guiding an empty horse-drawn boat when the horse took fright and bolted.
 Expecting the horse soon to tire, he hung on, but was amazed when the boat rose up onto its bow wave and shot off along the canal at high speed.
 Mr Houston was canny enough to realise the potential, and soon travellers were being hauled along the canals at high speed in an early example of planing.